Namorita

 Namorita Prentiss is a superhero appearing in American comic books published by Marvel Comics.
-She is a mutant clone of her mother, Namora, and a member of the New Warriors.
-She was killed in the explosion in Stamford that started the Superhero Civil War.
-A version of her from an alternate universe took her place in the aftermath.
+Created by writer and artist Bill Everett, the character first appeared in Sub-Mariner #50 (June 1972).
+Namorita belongs to the subspecies of humans called mutants, who are born with superhuman abilities, and to the species of humanoid aquatic beings named Atlanteans, who are born with supernatural powers.

 Publication history

-Namorita first appeared in Sub-Mariner #50 (June 1972), created by Bill Everett.
-She mostly served as a supporting character for Namor until she was cast as a founding member of the New Warriors in 1989.
-She played a prominent role in the first three volumes of the team's book, and has appeared several times in the solo comics of her Warriors teammate and sometimes-romantic interest Nova.
+Namorita debuted in Sub-Mariner #50 (June 1972), created by writer and artist Bill Everett.
+She appeared in the 2006 Civil War series.

 Fictional character biography

 Birth/creation

-Namorita's mother, Namora, was the first cousin of Namor, and, like Namor, was a hybrid with superhuman strength and the power of flight by using the ankle wings on her feet.
-Unlike Namor, her mother was human and her father Atlantean.
+Namorita's mother, Namora, was the first cousin of Namor, and, like Namor, was a hybrid with superhuman strength. but she lacked ankle wings on her feet, and so could not fly.
+Also unlike Namor, her mother was human and her father Atlantean.

 Namora's sterility created tension with her husband Talan.
 Upon meeting Vyrra, an Atlantean scientist who had been exiled for practicing the forbidden science of cloning, she requested that he make a clone of her to which she could give birth.
+Vyrra was even able to overcome the birth defect that prevented Namora's ankle wings from developing, to prevent the clone from looking too much like Namora.

-After the clone, Namorita, was born, Talan was killed by an atomic explosion.
-Consequently, Namora raised the child in Lemuria.
+After the clone, Namorita, was born, Talan was killed and the subpolar kingdom destroyed by an atomic explosion.
+Consequently, Namora fled to the underwater kingdom Lemuria, where she raised her child.

-Namora met her (presumed) death at the hands of Llyra, her rival for the affections of a Lemurian prince.
+Namora developed a rivalry with the lemurian lady Llyra for the affections of the Lemurian prince Merro, that resulted in her presumed death by poisoning at the hands of Llyra.
 Namora did not reveal to her daughter that she was a clone before her death.
+Llyra married Merro, who also died mysteriously, and ascended to the throne, becoming the empress of Lemuria.